Professor of Nanotechnology

 Telephone: +44 1223 7 48351

-Professor Ferrari research interests include nanomaterials growth, modelling, characterization, and devices.
+Professor Ferrari research interests include nanomaterials growth, modeling, characterization, and devices.
 In particular, he focuses on graphene, nanotubes, diamond-like carbon, and nanowires for applications in electronics and photonics.